ZZYW/ThingThingThing/README.md

 _ThingThingThing_

-_ThingThingThing_ explores open source software development’s potential as a framework for generative narrative made collectively.
+_ThingThingThing_ is a computational system that invites audiences to take part in collective world-making.
+It is built with easily-accessible tools and interfaces, allowing everyone to contribute a computational object of their own.
+All computational objects created by audiences are integrated automatically by the software algorithms.
+The result is an ever-evolving, never concluding, three-dimensional system of instantiations, created by everyone yet owned by no one.

-_ThingThingThing_ is a zero-player game.
-The artists and contributors jointly determine its evolution by setting an initial seed state of each _Thing_, which later requires no further human control.
-Viewers interact with _ThingThingthing_ by navigating a giant eyeball and observing how the world evolves. _ThingThingthing_ is an unending, three-dimensional system of instantiations, each of which is populated by an individual contributor. _ThingThingthing_’s aggregation algorithm copies individual avatars into an upstream account, enabling them to interact with each other.
+_ThingThingThing_ is both object and process.
+The world of ThingThingThing is a real-time simulation, a video game that plays itself, a never-ending film.
+The participants jointly determine its evolution by setting an initial seed state of their computational object, which later requires no further human control.
+All viewers can interact with the world by navigating an in-game eyeball and observe the behavior of all living objects.

-The artists have been hosting a series of workshops, enabling anyone from students, designers to technologists to quickly build creatures with intelligence and interaction.
-One can also contribute remotely through _ThingThingthing_’s online development environment. _ThingThingthing_ is not perfect.
-Anyone can make a _Thing_, with its unique glitches, awkwardness, and clumsiness.
-Once creators send off their code, they walk away from the keyboard and computer screen, let their Things take on a life of its own in the universe of _ThingThingthing_.

-Prior _ThingThingthing_ collaborations also include
+### Piloting

+The artists and technologists have been hosting a series of workshops with museums and art institutions around the world.
+The workshop enables everyone from students, artists, designers, architects and technologists to create their own programmed creatures with intelligence.
+Past collaborators include:

-- Macy Art Gallery, Teachers College Columbia University;
+- Macy Art Gallery, Teachers College, Columbia University, New York, NY
+- City University of New York (CUNY), New York, NY
+- Guangzhou Academy of Art (GAFA), Guangzhou, China
-- Creative Tech Week(CTW) New York;
+- Creative Tech Week (CTW), New York, NY
-- Asia Art Archive in America.
+- Asia Art Archive in America (AAA-A), Brooklyn, NY
+- Power Station of Art (PSA), Shanghai, China.

+The latest ThingThingThing exhibition and workshop were hosted at NEW INC, the Art & Technology incubator of New Museum in September, 2019.

 <!-- ---------- -->